Barwon Estuary Monitoring Pilot Project

 The Barwon Heads community have expressed an interest in establishing a public health driven, water quality monitoring program for the Barwon River estuary.
-The Barwon Estuary Monitoring Pilot Project involves the community in a citizen science program trialling the monitoring of recreational water quality indicators, whilst keeping the community informed about public health impacts.
-The community will collect data on the quality of water in the estuary, in the proximity of stormwater outfalls and areas of high recreational use.
+The Barwon Estuary Monitoring Project Stage 2 follows on from a pilot program delivered in 2018/19 (BEMPP) whereby volunteers were engaged as citizen scientists to trial the monitoring of recreational water quality indicators, whilst keeping the community informed about public health impacts.
+The Barwon Estuary Monitoring Project Stage 2 aims to expand on this program, with the support of EPA (Victoria), The City of Greater Geelong, Barwon Water, Barwon Coast COM, Barwon Heads Association, and others.
+The community will collect data on the quality of water in the estuary, in the proximity of water outfalls and areas of high recreational use.
 A variety of parameters will be regularly measured including enterococci levels, ammonia and general observations of the appearance and odour of the water.
+The second phase of this project will increase overall understanding by targeting peak rainfall events as well as typical conditions.

 Community Meeting